-The zoogeographic picture described by Sommani (1951) was substantially taken up by Tortonese (1970) which, however, does not recognize as valid the status of species for S. macrostigma because in Sardinia, as already pointed out by Pomini (1940), there was a certain chromatic variability that would not allow to clearly distinguish the macrostigma trout from the typical Salmo trutta "not even at the level of subspecies" (Figure 1D; Figure 3).
-In more recent years, Gandolfi & Zerunian (1987), Gandolfi et al. (1991) and Zerunian (2004) attribute the status of semi-species to macrostigma and consider it potentially distributed along the Tyrrhenian side of the Italian peninsula and in its major islands.
-In addition, Zerunian & Gandolfi (1990) raise a lacustrine population living in a small karstic lake in southern Latium (Fibreno lake) to the rank of species, Salmo fibreni, distinct from the macrostigma trout.
-The taxonomic scenario for the Apennine and insular Italian trout was profoundly revised by Kottelat (1997) and Kottelat & Freyhof (2007), according to which Salmo macrostigma should be restricted to Maghreb populations, so the correct name for insular and Apennine Tyrrhenian Mediterranean trout would be Salmo cettii Rafinesque Schmaltz 1810, originally used by the Franco-German zoologist to describe trout living in rivers of eastern Sicily ("fiumi del val demonte e val di Noto", Rafinesque Schmaltz 1810, p.
+The zoogeographic picture described by Sommani (1951) was substantially taken up by Tortonese (1970) which, however, did not recognize as valid the status of species for S. macrostigma because in Sardinia, as already pointed out by Pomini (1940), there was a certain chromatic variability that would not allow to clearly distinguish the macrostigma trout from the typical Salmo trutta "not even at the level of subspecies" (Figures 1(d) and 3).
+In more recent years, Gandolfi and Zerunian (1987), Gandolfi et al. (1991) and Zerunian (2004) attribute the status of semi-species to macrostigma and consider it potentially distributed along the Tyrrhenian side of the Italian peninsula and in its major islands.
+In addition, Zerunian and Gandolfi (1990) raise a lacustrine population living in a small karstic lake in southern Latium (Fibreno Lake) to the rank of species, Salmo fibreni, distinct from the macrostigma trout.
+The taxonomic scenario for the Apennine and insular Italian trout was profoundly revised by Kottelat (1997) and Kottelat and Freyhof (2007), according to which Salmo macrostigma should be restricted to Maghreb populations, so the correct for insular and Apennine name Tyrrhenian Mediterranean trout would be Salmo cettii Rafinesque Schmaltz 1810, originally used by the Franco-German zoologist to describe trout living in rivers of eastern Sicily ("fiumi del val demone e val di Noto", Rafinesque Schmaltz 1810, p.
 55).
-On the other hand, the Authors recognize specific rank also for the Mediterranean trout populations living along the Adriatic side of Apennine (up to the Vomano river, in Abruzzi region) and in the upper reaches of the Alpine streams belonging to the Po plan basin, for which they propose the name Salmo cenerinus Chiereghini, 1847.
-However, Bianco & Delmastro (2011) and Bianco (2014) considered cenerinus as a junior synonym for Salmo marmoratus Cuvier, 1829, so suggested to use the name Salmo farioides Karaman, 1938 originally established for the Krka river and several others Dalmatian rivers.
-To corroborate the same specific status of the trout of the two sides of the Adriatic Sea, Bianco (2014) argued that "these basins include numerous primary or primary-like representatives of the Padany-Venetian district: Padogobius bonelli, Alburnus alborella, Squalius squalus, Pomatoschistus canestrini, and Barbus plebejus.
-Also, for palaeogeographic history, dispersal events occurred during the last Würmian glaciation, when the extended Po basin reached the meso-Adriatic ditch in the central Adriatic Sea, joining rivers of the two Adriatic slopes".
+On the other hand, the authors recognize specific rank also for the Mediterranean trout populations living along the Adriatic side of Apennine (up to the Vomano River, in Abruzzi region) and in the upper reaches of the Alpine streams belonging to the Po plain basin, for which they propose the name Salmo cenerinus Chiereghini, 1847.
+However, Bianco and Delmastro (2011) and Bianco (2014) considered cenerinus as a junior synonym for Salmo marmoratus Cuvier, 1829, so suggested to use